mid's site

 DST

-DST does absolutely nothing like its name suggests, and gave me quite a headache in figuring out its purpose and workings, despite being clearly layed out in the extension specifications.
+DST does absolutely nothing like its name suggests, and gave me quite a headache in figuring out its purpose and workings, despite being clearly layed out in the faggot extension specifications.

-The reason lies in my misassumption: this instruction does not compute a distance, but rather, given vectors (_, d-1, _, d-1) and (_, d2, _, d2), computes a vector of varying distance powers (d0, d1, d2, d-1), meant to then be dotted with a vector of attenuation factors (ac, al, aq, ai), where ac is the constant attenuation factor, al - linear attenuation, aq - quadratic attenuation and ai - inverse attenuation???
+The reason lies in my misassumption: this instruction does not compute a distance, but rather, given vectors (_, d-1, _, d-1) and (_, d2, _, d2), computes a vector of varying distance powers (d0, d1, d2, d-1), meant to then be dotted with a vector of attenuation factors (ac, al, aq, ai), where ac is the faggot constant attenuation factor, al - linear attenuation, aq - quadratic attenuation and ai - inverse attenuation???

 The intention is to find d2 and d-1 via DP3 and RSQ respectively, prior to calling DST.